calzonelover/CMS_DC_ANOMALY/README.md

 <p align="center">
     <img src="static/img/cartoon.png" width="700px" >
     <br>
-    <em>Pipeline of data certificaiton that we proposed in this work</em>
+    <em>Pipeline of data certificaiton that we proposed in this work, retrieved from F. Fiori, ML Applied To Data CertificationStatus and Perspective</em>
 </p>

 Ref.
 [2]